shivb11/AWS/S3_new_file_email_trigger.md

 * Select S3 as source

+* For Event type: Select `All object create events` for any new files being uploaded, pushed or copied form other folder to this folder

 * Provide the correct path (of Not processed folder) to the bucket field

 * Select Add